vimichael/aiflappybird/README.md

 - `config.txt` is the config file that __NEAT__ uses.
 - `score.txt` is the high score of the solo game!

+# Explanation

+For a general explanation of what's going on, see: [explanation.md](explanation.md)

 # Setup

 Clone the repository: